luckysailor/broker/README.md

     people:  table_dbid
 ```

-3. Once you `quickbase_table.yml` configuration is done, you are ready to generate the Broker Queue.
+3. Once your `quickbase_table.yml` configuration is done, you are ready to generate the Broker Queue.

 ```ruby
 $ broker queue -c